 Pike can also be an opportunistic fish and will snatch up easy prey that may be sitting idle, but you won’t have much success leaving your lure motionless.
 I suggest using a plug and slowing your retrieve just enough to give your lure a tiny shake.
 Doing so gives an illusion of wounded prey, and in my experience, when pikes are feeding, they will hit this as fast as the lure hits the water.

-How To Catch Pike In A River?
+How To Catch Pike In The River?

-Shoreline fishing along a river is similar to idle waters fishing, but rivers are always moving, so you’ll find that plugs and crankbaits aren’t very effective.
+Shore fishing for pike along a river is similar to idle waters fishing, but rivers are always moving, so you’ll find that plugs and crankbaits aren’t very effective.
 When fishing for northern pike in a river the best lure of choice will be some variety of spoon.
 While you search for an area to fish from, keep a lookout for a feeder creek.
 Feeder creeks are generally warmer than the river, and pike will likely be more abundant in this area.
 There’s a warm water discharge in the spring from these creeks that make it a very attractive area to fish for northern pike, and in the summer the feeder creek will also create a current which is appealing to them.

 Best Time Of Day To Fish For Northern Pike?